wesJchen/sdet-coding-challenge/README.md

 - [execution](#execution)
 - [usage](#usage)

-## installation
+## installation and setup

 This project used the pipenv to create a virtual environment in order to install the required modules and packages for setup.
-Dependencies can be installed in different ways:
+Dependencies can be installed in different ways.
 For both Mac and windows, install pipenv in the shell (Mac + Windows):

 $ pip install pipenv